CSIRT-SK/viruschecker/README.md

 It contains several executable modules:

-- **driver**: This program provides REST API to communicate with some antivirus software installed on the same machine.
+- **driver** program provides REST API to communicate with some antivirus software installed on the same machine.
+- **gateway** serves to upload files to several *driver*s in parallel.
 - **client-cli**: This is a simple console REST client.
-The client part serves to upload files toseveral *driver*s at once and to read/export scan reports.
+One can use it to upload files to gateway.
 - **client-web**: This is a simple graphical web frontend with the same purpose as **client-cli**.

 There are also some helper modules that contains shared dependencies or classes.